Federal, Alberta

 Federal is a hamlet located in the County of Paintearth No. 18 in Central Alberta, Canada.
-It is located approximately 8 km west of the town of Coronation and 25.8 km east of the town of Castor.
+It is approximately 10 km west of the town of Coronation and 27 km east of the town of Castor.
 Federal was formerly a village.
-Following the Coronation of George V and Mary in 1911, many places along the Canadian National Railway were given patriotic and royal-themed names, including Coronation, Veteran, Consort, Throne, Loyalist, and Federal.
+Following the Coronation of George V and Mary in 1911, many places along the Canadian Pacific Railway were given patriotic and royal-themed names, Coronation, Veteran, Consort, Throne, Loyalist, and Federal.